-The term Bernanke put has become almost as ubiquitous as the Greenspan put was during the late-1980s and 1990s.
+The term Bernanke put has become almost as ubiquitous as the Greenspan put was during the late 1980s and 1990s.
 Derived from the concept of a put option, these terms refer to central bank policies that effectively set a floor for equity valuations.
-For instance, Alan Greenspan was known for lowering the Fed Funds rate whenever the stock market dropped below a certain value, which resulted in a negative yield and encouraged movement into equities.
+For instance, Alan Greenspan, former chair of the Federal Reserve, was known for lowering the fed funds rate whenever the stock market dropped below a certain value, which resulted in a negative yield and encouraged movement into equities.

 Central banks have a number of different tools at their disposal designed to influence interest rates and thereby impact asset prices.
-Since the 2008 economic crisis, this tool set has expanded to include options designed to directly influence asset prices.
-For example, the U.S. Federal Reserve began directly purchasing mortgages and Treasuries during the economic downturn to boost the prices and liquidity of these assets during times of trouble.
+Since the 2008 economic crisis, this tool set has expanded to include options designed to influence asset prices directly.
+For example, the U.S. Federal Reserve began directly purchasing mortgages and Treasurys during the economic downturn to boost the prices and liquidity of these assets during times of trouble.

 The most common tools used in monetary policy include:

 Central banks have historically been tasked with controlling inflation by influencing interest rates via open market operations.
-But lately, many central banks have expanded their mandates to focus instead of economic growth, employment, and financial stability.
-The result since the 2008 economic crisis has been chronically low-interest rates designed to stimulate economic growth and improve employment rates within many countries around the world.
+Many central banks have expanded their mandates to focus instead on economic growth, employment, and financial stability.
+Since the 2008 economic crisis, the result has been chronically low interest rates designed to stimulate economic growth and improve employment rates within many countries around the world.

-The problem is that these mandates may conflict with each other at times.
-For example, low-interest rates have caused a debt bubble in many countries, since companies and consumers are encouraged to take on more debt.
+The problem is that these mandates may conflict with each other at times, such as how low interest rates have caused a debt bubble in many countries since companies and consumers are encouraged to take on more debt.
 Flooding the market with cheap cash could also become a problem when economic growth returns since the excess capital could quickly lead to inflation unless it’s properly handled by raising interest rates in a timely fashion.

 Central bank puts can also become a moral hazard since market participants will take on greater risks knowing the banks will incur the associated costs.
 For example, if a central bank implements monetary policy every time the market falls 15%, investors in the market may be willing to take on greater risk knowing that they will likely be rescued by monetary policy.
 And ultimately, these problems can cause instability within a marketplace.